 - Garment Tagging: Every item is tagged with an identification number.
 Some cleaners use paper tags that are stapled or pinned to the garment.
 Others use an iron-on strip with a permanently assigned bar code for regular customers.
 Similar soiled garments from different customers are cleaned together and tagging insures that your clothes are returned to you.

-- Garment Inspection: Before clothes are cleaned, they are inspected for items left in pockets, rips and tears or missing buttons.
+- Garment Inspection: Before clothes are cleaned, they are inspected for items left in pockets, rips and tears, and missing buttons.
 These items are returned to customers and problems are noted as issues known prior to cleaning.

-- Post Spotting - The dry cleaning process works very well in removing oil-based stains thanks to the chemical solvent.
+- Post Spotting: The dry cleaning process works very well in removing oil-based stains thanks to the chemical solvent.
 However, other types of stains are not always removed effectively.
 So, all garments are post spotted to look for remaining stains.
-These are treated with steam, water or even a vacuum to remove any traces remaining.
+The stains are treated with steam, water, or even a vacuum to remove any remaining traces.

-- Finishing - The final step includes getting the garment ready to wear or use by steaming or pressing out wrinkles, reattaching buttons or making repairs.
+- Finishing: The final step includes getting the garment ready to wear or for use by steaming or pressing out wrinkles, reattaching buttons, or making repairs.
 Items are then hung or folded to return to the customer.
 NOTE: Those plastic bags are only there to help you get your clothes home without more stains.
-TAKE THEM OFF or risk damage to your clothes!
+TAKE THEM OFF or risk damage to your clothes from trapped moisture.

 Commercial Dry Cleaning Chemicals

-Referred to as perc, it classified as carcinogenic to humans.
+Both have a distinctive chemical odor.
+Perchloroethylene is referred to as perc and is classified as carcinogenic to humans.
 In the 1990s the United States Environmental Protection Agency began to regulate dry cleaning chemicals and encourage commercial cleaners to use safer, more environmentally friendly solvents.

 Green dry cleaning is based on a carbon dioxide detergent system and cleaning machines that apply pressure to draw liquid carbon dioxide through fabrics to remove soil.
 There is no heat involved which also makes the process more gentle to fabrics.